 OBJECTIVE To increase the future value of the hardwood resource.
-INDICATOR Area (by ha) of hardwood management.
-GET nage 2,800 hectares of hardwood in the first five- period of the 2015 Long-Term Plan.
-VARIANCE +/- 500 ha 2019 Update In 2019, the area of hardwood management was 186 ha (3% of total area harvested).
-Since implementing the 2015 long-term plan, PHP has managed 1,982 ha of hardwood forests (71% of 2,800 ha target in the first 5-year period of the plan).
+INDICATOR Area (by ha) of hardwood management. • 0 hectares of hardwood in the first five- of the 2015 Long-Term Plan.
+VARIANCE +/- 500 ha 2020 Update harvested).
+Since implementing the 2 2,243 ha of hardwood forests (78% of 2, the plan).
+Hardwood management has decreased Department of Lands & Forestry initiate potential old-growth layer of mature clir of the forest inventory is being used to further assessment.
+To date, 443 forest gement was 261 ha (5% of total area co15 long-term plan, PHP has managed 800 ha target in the first 5-year period of dover the last few years since the NS dan old-growth assessment protocol.
+A max hardwood based on 11 metre height identify potential old-growth stands for est stands have been identified for old-in ha) were confirmed to be old-growth.
+The provincial old-forest policy.